ORTHODONTICS FOR CHILDREN

 - Early or late loss of baby teeth

-- Crowded front teeth around age 7 or 8
+- Crowded front teeth around 7 or 8 years old

 Does every child need early treatment?

 Nope!
-While some children need early treatment for the issues described above, more often than not, we just need to monitor growth and eruption with orthodontic “check-ups”, called growth observation appointments, every 6-12 months starting at age 7.
-These growth observation visits are all completely free, but they are extremely important.
-We update your child’s photos, take a look at his/her teeth, and take one or two x-rays (if needed) to evaluate your child’s teeth and growth.
-These visits help us get to know your child’s teeth and how he/she is growing, so we can start treatment at the ideal time, which usually ends up being around age 11 or 12.
+While some children need early treatment for the issues described above, more often than not, we just need to monitor growth and eruption with orthodontic “checkups”, called growth observation appointments, every 6-12 months starting at age 7.
+These growth observation visits are all completely free but are extremely important.
+Dr. Katie Doswell updates your child’s photos, takes a look at their teeth and captures one or two X-rays (if needed) to evaluate your child’s teeth and growth.
+These visits help us get to know your child’s teeth and how they are growing, so we can start treatment at the ideal time, which usually ends up being around age 11 or 12.

 What does early treatment for children look like?

-Most adolescents no longer have any baby teeth around age 11 or 12, their 12-year molars are on their way in, and they are growing—all variables we evaluate to determine a patient's readiness for orthodontic treatment.
-Growth, development, and timing is different for each individual though.
-Some adolescents are ready for braces or Invisalign® sooner, and some might be slightly delayed from a growth or tooth eruption standpoint and might not be ready for orthodontic treatment until age 15.
-When you come in for your initial consultation, we will evaluate if your child/teenager is ready for treatment and if not, when he or she will be ready based on his/her growth, development, and tooth eruption.
+Most adolescents no longer have any baby teeth around age 11 or 12, and their 12-year molars are on their way in and are growing — all variables we evaluate to determine a patient’s readiness for orthodontic treatment.
+Growth, development and timing are different for each individual though.
+When you come in for your initial consultation, we will evaluate if your teenager is ready for treatment; and if not, when they will be ready based on their growth, development and tooth eruption.

 What are the options for my teenager or soon-to-be teenager?

-Both braces and Invisalign® are options for almost every patient.
-The only caveat is that Invisalign® only works if you wear it.
-Some patients (children, teens, and adults) admit that remembering to wear their aligners 20-22 hours per day and switch them out weekly can be challenging.
+Both braces and Invisalign clear aligners are options for almost every patient.
+The only caveat is that Invisalign only works if you wear it.
+Some patients (children, teens and adults) admit that remembering to wear their aligners 20-22 hours per day and switch them out weekly can be challenging.
 We will give you tips on how to remember, but for some, braces might be a better option for your lifestyle and activities.
 We will talk to you about the pros and cons and what might be best for your teen.

-The technology behind Invisalign® treatment has improved significantly over the years and its capabilities are wide-ranging.
-We are able to show you a simulation of what your teeth will look like at each stage of the process of aligning your teeth and correcting your bite, and we can do so even before you get started with treatment.
-Invisalign® is a great option for adults for many reasons, but some of the main reasons why adults prefer Invisalign® is because it is an esthetic option, it allows you to take treatment at your own pace (we will help figure out the best schedule for you), have fewer emergency visits, travel for long periods of time while still being monitored closely, or even live elsewhere for a portion of the year.
-Whatever your life looks like, we can almost always make Invisalign® treatment work for you and your treatment goals.
+At Doswell Orthodontics, we are able to show you a simulation of what your smile will look like at each stage of the straightening process, and do so before you get started with treatment.
+The main reasons why adults prefer Invisalign aligners is because it is an aesthetic option: it allows you to take treatment at your own pace (we will help figure out the best schedule for you), have fewer emergency visits, travel for long periods of time while still being monitored closely or even live elsewhere for a portion of the year.
+Whatever your life looks like, we can almost always make Invisalign treatment work for you and your treatment goals.